rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/competition.md

 - +20 bonus points for each two-basket streak
 - +40 bonus points for each three-basket streak

-Deductions for manual control: Your maximum score, pre-deduction, is 400.
+Deductions/bonuses for manual/automatic control: Your maximum score, pre-deduction, is 400.
 The deduction is then applied to your capped score.
+For bonuses, your score is still capped at 400.
-* +30% for RX200 pitch/yaw control (max score is still 400)
+* +30% for RX200 pitch/yaw control
 * +0% for servo pitch/yaw control
 * -10% for manual pitch/yaw control
+* +20% for detecting hoop position automatically
 * -20% for manual loading (moving the ball from the holding area to the receptacle)
 * -30% for manual arming (storing the potential energy used to fire the ball)
 * -20% for manual firing (making the ball shoot)

-**Deductions may change values between today and Thursday depending on how everybody does**

 ## Event 5: Bonus Event (200 points)
 ### Task Setup